 Given the fact that an up-to-date certificate of location encompassing the whole property is rather pricey and takes a long time to prepare, sellers of private portions usually provide a buyer with a certificate which only addresses their own portion.
 Such a document, however does not reveal everything there is to know – even more so when the portion in question is part of a property composed of a large number of units.

-When it comes to properties held in divided co-ownership, a global remeasuring (including a new survey of all private portions and common areas) should occur every ten (10) years.
+When it comes to properties held in divided co-ownership, a global remeasuring (including a new survey of all private portions and common portions) should occur every ten (10) years.
 In fact, some declarations of co-ownership state that the board of directors must, on a regular basis, commission a new certificate of location covering the whole property.

 An incomplete certificate of location may bring about several unwanted consequences, in particular when work not compliant with relevant laws or regulations (or to the land register) were carried out elsewhere in the building or within common areas.

 Report of the land surveyor